moj-analytical-services/splink/docs/dev_guides/new_library_comparisons_and_levels.md

 but also the new `self._array_length_level` which relates to our new comparison level.
 We will need to make sure that the dialect-specific comparisons which will actually be _used_ will have this property.

-Each dialect has a comparison base, which stores information about all of the dialect-specific comparison levels used by all comparisons.
+Each dialect has a comparison properties base, which stores information about all of the dialect-specific comparison levels used by all comparisons.
-We will need to add our new level to this, which we referred to above in `ArrayLengthAtThresholdsComparisonBase` - for this example in [`splink.spark.spark_base.py`](https://github.com/moj-analytical-services/splink/blob/master/splink/spark/spark_base.py):
+We will need to add our new level to this, which we referred to above in `ArrayLengthAtThresholdsComparisonBase` - for this example in [`splink.spark.spark_comparison_library.py`](https://github.com/moj-analytical-services/splink/blob/master/splink/spark/spark_comparison_library.py):
 ```python
 from splink.spark.spark_comparison_level_library import (
     exact_match_level,